aws-samples/aws-glue-samples/examples/resolve_choice.md

 ### 4. Revisiting the `string`-`int` choice type in the data

-Now, let's look at the schema that a DynamicFrame generates:
+Now, let's look at the schema after we load all the data into a DynamicFrame, starting from the metadata that the crawler put in the AWS Glue Data Catalog:

     medicare_dyf = glueContext.create_dynamic_frame.from_catalog(
            database = "payments",